Diseases and Symptoms articole page

 Can stress and anxiety cause tinnitus?

 Did you know that high-stress and anxiety situations can be a cause of tinnitus?
-Unfortunately, anxiety and stress have a significant impact on the entire body, especially on our nervous system (or brains).
-Everyday life imposes many stresses.
+Unfortunately, anxiety and stress have a significant impact on the entire body, especially on the nervous system.
 As stress levels increase, so does the likelihood of repercussions on the hearing system.
-This is why it is not uncommon to observe an increase in cases of stress-induced tinnitus.

-When stress and anxiety accumulate and become more intense, some signs of tinnitus can be noticed, such as a constant ringing in the ears or a whistling, even when there is no external source to emit the sound: this is what it is called stress-related tinnitus.
+When stress and anxiety accumulate and become more intense, you may notice signs of tinnitus, such as a constant ringing or whistling in the ears , even when there is no external source to emit the sound.
+This is known as stress-related tinnitus.

 Tinnitus is known to be potentially triggered by anxiety and stress, but these factors can also make your existing tinnitus worse.
 For some people, tinnitus acts as a ‘barometer’ of stress, often worsening during difficult times.
 Mild tinnitus may get worse during times of high stress or anxiety, as these can lead to issues such as difficulty concentrating or relaxing.
 When an individual with tinnitus is in a relaxing psychophysical situation, they tend to perceive tinnitus less.